Constructive Conversations for Managers

 The trainer uses a variety of PowerPoint presentation, flipchart work, discussion and group work to ensure that all course objectives are met, while providing a safe, open forum for delegates to exchange views and best practices, in line with the appropriate company policy.
-There will be practical elements within the course in which participants can rehearse constructive or difficult conversations that they anticipate having.
+There will be role play and practical elements within the course.

 - Training Considerations

 - Related Courses